Purpose

 See the Fulbright Guideline documents above for specific details and requirements.
 Each of the steps below are part of your application portal in Middlebury Apply.

-- April 15, Preliminary Application Deadline: Complete the online preliminary application in Middlebury Apply to start the application process.
+- April 15, 2025, Preliminary Application Deadline (recommended): Complete the online preliminary application in Middlebury Apply to start the application process.
 Review the app questions.
 You will receive feedback by mid-May to continue developing your application.
+If you start this after July 1, you will skip the preliminary application and start work on the full Fulbright application.

-- August 15, Intent to Apply Deadline: Submit draft essays and start a draft application in Fulbright’s portal.
-No recommendations are needed at this point.
-Note that current Middlebury seniors must apply through Middlebury.
-Middlebury alumni may apply through Middlebury or At-Large.
-See the application checklist for specific items that you will upload in Middlebury Apply for this deadline.
+- August 15, 2025, Intent to Apply Deadline: Let us know you intend to apply!
+Submit draft essays and draft Fulbright application (if available) for review and feedback.
+No recommendations or letters of affiliation are needed at this stage.
+See the application checklist for specific items you will upload in Middlebury Apply for this deadline.
+Draft materials received after this deadline will be reviewed if the advisors have time to do so.

 Contact